-The 2018 United Nations International Day of Women and Girls in Science public lecture will be presented by Professor Eleanor Riley on 23 February in the Byre Theatre.
-Her talk, entitled “Combatting Malaria” will discuss how fundamental studies of malaria immunity have the potential to inform the development of new tools to prevent malaria through vaccines, to treat malaria with new therapies, and to reduce the spread of malaria by monitoring malaria control programs and identifying hotspots of ongoing transmission.
+The 2018 United Nations International Day of Women and Girls in Science public lecture was presented by Professor Eleanor Riley on 23 February in the Byre Theatre.
+Her talk, entitled “Combatting Malaria” discussed how fundamental studies of malaria immunity have the potential to inform the development of new tools to prevent malaria through vaccines, to treat malaria with new therapies, and to reduce the spread of malaria by monitoring malaria control programs and identifying hotspots of ongoing transmission.
 More information can be found in the News section, or watch the video below.